jfmercer/.dotvim/README.md

 I've tried to keep my vimrc organized by topic and as clean as possible.
 Suggestions are welcome.

 # Key Mappings
-* ESC is now "jj".
+* ESC is now `jj`.
 This will save your left pinky from a premature death.
 * F2 toggles paste.
 * F3 toggles NERDTree.
 * F4 toggles tagbar.